simeononsecurity/simeononsecurity.ch/content/guides/how-to-get-hashes-of-files-in-windows/index.en.md

 ### MD5 (Legacy, Not Recommended for Security)

 **MD5** (Message Digest Algorithm 5) produces a 128-bit (32-character hexadecimal) hash.
-While fast to compute, MD5 is **cryptographically broken** and should not be used for security purposes due to collision vulnerabilities discovered in 2004.
+While fast to compute, MD5 is **cryptographically broken** and shouldn't be used for security purposes due to collision vulnerabilities discovered in 2004.

 **MD5 is acceptable only for:**
 - Non-security applications (file deduplication)